CityOfNewYork/nyc-geo-metadata/Metadata/Metadata_BIDs.md

 **Spatial Coverage** |New York City, NY
 **Temporal Coverage** |Data is current as of last update date.
 **Positional Accuracy** |NA
 **Features Captured** |Includes only current BIDs.
-Each BID is made up of individual builidng and city block polygons that make up the district.
+Each BID is made up of individual building and city block polygons that make up the district.
 **Features Excluded** |
 **Capture and Update Notes** |
 ## 3. Attribute Information